 \subsection{Location estimate selection in local clusters}

-The spatial distribution of the location estimates and its relation to the DAE assigned to them by the $M_2$ model is a very interesting subject.
-The real-world dataset of Antwerp used in this work, as most relevant real-world datasets, does not have a regular, fixed density of collected data throughout different spatial areas.
-Using machine learning models implies that their performance is dependent on the quantity of available training data.
-Moreover, the particular setting of geo-localization further implies that the quantity of data at different areas (the spatial density of training data) determines the models' performance at these areas.
+The spatial distribution of the location estimates and its relation to the DAE that is assigned to them by the $M_2$ model is a very interesting subject.
+The real-world dataset of Antwerp used in this work, like most relevant real-world datasets, does not have a regular, fixed density of collected data throughout different spatial areas.
+Moreover, using machine learning models implies that their performance is dependent on the quantity of available training data.
+More specifically, the particular setting of geolocalization further implies that the quantity of data at different areas (thus, the spatial density of training data) determines the models' performance at these areas.
 This is a consequence of the fact that fingerprinting techniques learn the local particularities of the environment through a mesh of fingerprints.
-A scarcity of data in a certain zone cannot be compensated by a profusion of data at a distant area, where most likely a distinct set of gateways will be involved in the signal reception, and thus other features will be of importance in that area.
+A scarcity of data at a certain zone cannot be compensated for by a profusion of data at a distant area, where most likely a distinct set of gateways will be involved in the signal reception, and thus other features will be of importance.

-To study the impact of locality in the two models discussed in this work, the dataset has been clustered into 20 areas, using the k-means algorithm, operated on the ground truth locations of the data.
-In Figure \ref{fig:kmeans}, the 20 clusters are presented in a color code, having their ID number indicated at the cluster centres.
+To study the impact of locality in the two models discussed in this work, the dataset has been clustered into 20 areas, using the k-means algorithm, operating on the ground truth locations of the data.
+In Figure \ref{fig:kmeans}, the 20 clusters are presented in a color code, having their ID number indicated at the cluster centers.